mbcrump/mbcrump-blog/_posts/2018-02-26-azure-tips-and-tricks98.md

 <img style="border:3px solid #021a40" src="/files/emailsub7.gif">

-Come back tomorrow where we'll write a frontend that uses HTML and jQuery to send the POST data.
+Come back later and we'll write a frontend that uses HTML and jQuery to send the POST data.

 ## Want more Azure Tips and Tricks?